 The Persecution Project Foundation (PPF) was founded in 1997 by Brad Phillips for the purpose of mobilizing Christians to engage in Active Compassion for the Persecuted.
 In 1998, Brad travelled to war-ravaged Sudan and shot hours of video chronicling brutal persecution against Christians in Southern Sudan by the National Islamic Front government.

-This began a long journey, taking Brad and PPF through virtually every corner of Southern Sudan.
+This began a long journey, taking PPF through virtually every corner of Southern Sudan.
 PPF helped local pastors plant churches, supported orphanages, provided emergency relief to refugees—and kept taking pictures.